How do you connect jumper cables to jump start a car?

 C. Connect one black clamp to the negative terminal (-) of the good battery.

 D. Connect the other black clamp to a piece of grounded metal on the dead car.
 What does this mean?
-Look for a bit of non shiny, unpainted metal.
-Usually you can use a large exposed nut or bolt, or you can find a spot directly on the engine to clamp to.
+Look for a bit of non-shiny (unpolished), unpainted/unvarnished metal.
+Usually, you can use a large exposed nut or bolt, or you can find a spot directly on the engine to which you can clamp.

 Make sure that, at no point after you have one clamp connected, that any of the clamps come in contact with each other.
 The sparks look cool, but again — you don’t want to cause explosions or fires.